pcx436/soft-dev-group-code/liveChat/README.md

 - One manages the homepage
 - One manages HTTP GET on the login page
-- One manages HTTP POST on the login page (user attempting to login) There's also some extra content in there from lab7 i was using as a reference but you can ignore that for the most part.
+- One manages HTTP POST on the login page (user attempting to login) (There's also some extra content in there from lab7 i was using as a reference but you can ignore that for the most part.)
+- One manages authorization, and refresh Token of Spotify API
+- One manages chat system and changing room on the server side
+- One manages adding, removing and queueing up the song